sho7noka/Yurlungur/source/index.rst

 =============================================
 Yurlungur for Universal DCC Scripting API
 =============================================
-Yurlungur is universal scripting environment with Python which Maya, Houdini and Unreal.
+Yurlungur is universal scripting environment with Python which Maya, Houdini and Unreal Engine.

 DCC tool scripting is almost used Python, but these api isn't similarly anything.
 If you make lightweight tool, need to remember each application manners.